quasar1357/assembly_annotation/DISCUSSION.md

     ![Alt text](images/TE_comparison.png)

+    **Observations**:
-    *- Similar distribution in all accessions.*
+    - Similar distribution in all accessions.

-    *- Copia and especially gypsy most abundant, as expected (note that for helitron, it is general consensus that the annotation is relatively unreliable.)*
+    - Copia and especially gypsy most abundant, as expected (note that for helitron, it is general consensus that the annotation is relatively unreliable.)

-*Optional*:

 - Visualize the genomic distribution of different TE superfamilies and clades in the longest scaffolds.

     ![Alt text](images/TE_clades_1.png)
     ![Alt text](images/TE_clades_2.png)

+    **Observations**:
-    *- Strikingly many TEs in the beginning of contig250.*
+    - Strikingly many TEs in the beginning of contig250.
+See the synteny map below for a possible explanation of this finding.

-    *- Most clades showing this same pattern with maybe copia having some more also dispersed across the rest of the contig.*
+    - Most clades show this same pattern with copia having some more also dispersed across the rest of the contig.

-- (Report the number of intact and fragmented copies for each TE clade.
-What might this suggest about their dynamics?)
+- (*Optional: Report the number of intact and fragmented copies for each TE clade.
+What might this suggest about their dynamics?*)

 ## 6) TE Dynamics